The Best Watercolor Supplies for Beginners

 Eraser

-After drawing the image, I then go back and erase as much as I can with a kneaded eraser.
+After drawing the image, I go back and erase as much as possible with a kneaded eraser.
 This is my favorite eraser because it is so gentle on paper.
 It removes the graphite without damaging the paper.
 (Blick link)

 Plus, it does a great job of removing darker pencil marks.

-When the eraser gets too dirty, just reshape it to find a clean spot.
+When the eraser gets dirty, reshape it to find a clean spot.

 Learn more about my favorite erasers and techniques for making lines disappear under watercolor.